OpenDSA/OpenDSA/RST/source/Glossary.rst

       A sorting algorithm is said to be stable if it does not change the relative ordering of records with identical key values.

+   stack
+      A list-like structure in which elements may be inserted or removed from only one end.

    strong induction
       An alternative formulation for the induction step in an inductive proof.